hasanuzzamanbe/buy-me-coffee/readme.txt

 You can use it for free without any limitations.
 You can accept donations from your visitors without any commission.
 Donations are collected directly into your own PayPal or Stripe account merchant.
 You can accept donations in any currency supported by PayPal or Stripe. one-time donations are available now will implement recurring donations in the future.
-You can accept donations from your visitors using a PayPal donation button, Form, or template.
+You can accept donations from your visitors using a Stripe and PayPal donation button, Form, or template.
 Accept donations from your visitors using a shortcode or a widget.
 It Will be available using a popup or a page.

 You can accept donations from your visitors using custom amounts.